 What size cat food bowl is best for an average adult cat?

 There’s no perfect size across the board, but you should purchase a bowl that can hold an entire meal-sized portion, which tends to be one to two cups of cat food.
 Some cats will always want more food, but filling up a bowl too much can result in overfeeding your cats.
-Instead, getting a reasonably-sized bowl and filling it with a proper meal portion can help ensure a proper diet for your pet.
+Instead, getting reasonably-sized pet food bowls and filling them with a proper meal portion can help ensure a proper diet for your pet.

 WHY TRUST US